bryanedds/Nu/CODING_STANDARD.md

 12) Avoid arrays generally, and if they can't be avoided due to, say, interop, avoid exposing them to consuming functions by converting them to an immutable data structure, or at minimum, a seq.

-13) Try to preserve debuggability of code by -
+13) Try to preserve debuggability of codeÂ by -

 -   introducing local bindings to potentially-interesting intermediate results,